 The 4.00 grade point average system is used to calculate student grade averages.
-Please note that the grading system used with the RC Program is different from that stated in the RCC Catalog and Student Handbook for other programs.
+Please note that the grading system used with the RT Program is different from that stated in the RCC Catalog and Student Handbook for other programs.

-All Respiratory Care students must maintain at least "C" in each major course (RCP designated courses) each semester.
+All Respiratory Therapy students must maintain at least "C" in each major course (RTP designated courses) each semester.
 Additionally each student must maintain a 2.0 overall GPA in all related and general education course work.
 Students failing to meet these requirements or receiving a failing grade in any course will be required to exit the program.
 Students exiting the program because of academic reasons are eligible for readmission provided they correct any failing grade in the related or general education areas and meet the admission criteria.

 Grade Meaning Grade Points Per Credit Hour

 Α 93-100 Excellent 4

 В 85-92 Good 3

 С 77-84 Average 2

-D 70-76 Passing Related 1
+D 70-76 Passing Related and general 1

-and general

 education areas

 D 70-76 Failing in the RCP

 major courses 1

 F Below 70 Failure 0

 W Withdrew (no

 grade points

 calculated) 0

 WF Withdrew Failing 0

 (Computed as failure)

-Incomplete
+I Incomplete

-(Incomplete work must be
+(1 ncomplete work must be

 completed in the RC

-Р rogram before registering
+Pr ogram before registering

-fo or the next semester.
+fo r the next semester.
 The

 "[" grade is computed as an

 "F" until the course

-re quirements are met to the
+rec quirements are met to the

-i instructor's satisfaction.)
+i nstructor's satisfaction.)

 AU Audit not permitted in

 the RCP courses.
 0

 CP Credit by Proficiency 0

 TC Transfer Credit 0